JiayuanWen/as2_skin_ClassicWhite/README.md

 <br>
 <br>

-## Download
+## Download & Install
 * If you already own Audiosurf 2 on Steam, you can subscribe to this skin [here](https://steamcommunity.com/sharedfiles/filedetails/?id=1157230034).
-* If you own Audiosurf 2 from other sources or Steam Workshop doesn't work for you, you can download the skin [here](https://github.com/JiayuanWen/as2_skin_ClassicWhite/releases) (Install tutorial included in file).
+* If you own Audiosurf 2 from other sources or Steam Workshop doesn't work for you, you can download the skin archive [here](https://github.com/JiayuanWen/as2_skin_ClassicWhite/releases).
+Extract the skin folder inside to `<Your Audiosurf 2 directory>/skins/`